-On July 6, 2022, the Clean Fuel Regulations were published in the Canada Gazette and have come into force over time, establishing Canada's Clean Fuel Standard.
-The Clean Fuel Standard will replace the former Renewable Fuels Regulation, and aims to discourage the use of fossil fuels by increasing the price of those fuels when compared to lower-carbon alternatives.
-Coming into full force in 2023, the Clean Fuel Standard will impose obligations on primary suppliers of transportation fuels in Canada and require fuels to contain a minimum percentage of renewable fuel content and meet emissions caps calculated over the life cycle of the fuel.
+On June 20, 2022, the federal Clean Fuel Regulations came into force and they took effect in July 2023.
+The Clean Fuel Regulations aim to discourage the use of fossil fuels by increasing the price of those fuels when compared to lower-carbon alternatives, imposing obligations on primary suppliers of transportation fuels in Canada, and requiring fuels to contain a minimum percentage of renewable fuel content and meet emissions caps calculated over the life cycle of the fuel.
 The Clean Fuel Regulations also establish a market for compliance credits.
-Compliance credits can be generated by primary suppliers, among others, through carbon capture and storage, producing or importing low-emission fuel, or through end-use fuel switching (for example, operating an electric vehicle charging network).
+Compliance credits can be generated by primary suppliers, among others, through carbon capture and storage, producing or importing lowemission fuel, or through end-use fuel switching (for example, operating an electric vehicle charging network).